This is the picture text I sent my daughters on Monday afternoon:

 Pictures of the new raised beds will follow soon, as soon as I have them planted with all my plants and flowers.

 I am married to a wonderfully understanding man.
-We celebrated our 30th anniversary this past June.
-We have 3 grown children.
+We celebrated our 36th anniversary this past June.
+We have 3 grown children, two grandkids with 3 more arriving within next 5 months!
 Prior to my retirement in late October 2009, I had been back to work fulltime for nine years as a limited partner in a national investment brokerage.
 I love being retired!